Katie Price: 1996–2004: Modelling career and early ventures

-Price made cameo appearances as herself in the television dramas Dream Team and Footballers' Wives in 2004.
-She also appeared on Top Gears "Star in a Reasonably Priced Car" in 2004, completing the lap in one minute and fifty-two seconds.

-Early in her career, Price appeared on The Big Breakfast, and she was a guest host on the first series of The Friday Night Project.
-In December 2005, she released an exercise fitness DVD, The Jordan Workout, featuring "The Juice Master" Jason Vale.

-Price was a contestant on the third series of I'm a Celebrity...Get Me Out of Here!, between the months of January and February in 2004.
-It was there that she met Peter Andre, whom she would eventually marry and later divorce.
-In 2007, with Andre, she hosted the short-lived late-night chat show Katie & Peter: Unleashed.
-In November 2009, Price made a return visit to I'm a Celebrity...
-Get Me Out of Here! in its ninth series.
-Presenters Ant & Dec insinuated during the broadcast that the surprise of her return had been ruined by the media, and she left the show voluntarily after nine days.
+In 2004, Price was a contestant on the third series of I'm a Celebrity...Get Me Out of Here!, between the months of January and February.
+Whilst appearing on the programme, she met Peter Andre, whom she would eventually marry and have two children with, prior to their divorce.
+The same year, she made cameo appearances as herself in the television dramas Dream Team and Footballers' Wives.
+She also appeared on Top Gears "Star in a Reasonably Priced Car", completing the lap in one minute and fifty-two seconds.

+Price released her first autobiography, Being Jordan, in May 2004.
+Price conducted a 10-day book-signing tour which helped to propel her to first position in the Nielsen BookScan hardback sales chart and to sell 97,090 copies in one year, and over 1,000,000 as of January 2007.

+2005–2010: Reality television, music and books

-Price has also been the subject of many reality television series that chronicle her domestic life.
-This started with a trio of Channel 4 documentaries by film-maker Richard Macer: Jordan: The Truth About Me (2002), Jordan: The Model Mum and Jordan: You Don't Even Know Me (both 2004), and was followed by Jordan Gets Even on Five in 2004.
-She later appeared in the documentary Jordan: Living With a Dream (Channel 4) and then launched the Katie & Peter franchise on ITV2, which documented the lives of Price and Andre and included several fly-on-the-wall reality series: When Jordan Met Peter, Jordan & Peter: Laid Bare and Jordan & Peter: Marriage and Mayhem between 2004 and 2005; Katie & Peter: The Next Chapter, Katie & Peter: The Baby Diaries and Katie & Peter: Unleashed in 2007; Katie & Peter: Down Under and Katie & Peter: African Adventures in 2008; and Katie & Peter: Stateside in 2009.
-The pair's separation in 2009 resulted in their individual shows being recorded: What Katie Did Next continued on ITV2 until 2011.
+Price has been the subject of several reality television series and documentaries that have chronicled her domestic life.
+She had previously appeared in a Channel 4 documentary by film-maker Richard Macer, Jordan: The Truth About Me in 2002, and appeared in two more Jordan: The Model Mum and Jordan: You Don't Even Know Me in 2004, which was followed by Jordan Gets Even on Five the same year.
+She subsequently appeared in another documentary Jordan: Living With a Dream on Channel 4.
+Following her appearance on I'm a Celebrity...Get Me Out of Here! and the beginning of her relationship with Andre, their Katie & Peter reality television franchise launched on ITV2, which documented the lives of Price and Andre and included several versions of the fly-on-the-wall reality series, including When Jordan Met Peter, Jordan & Peter: Laid Bare and Jordan & Peter: Marriage and Mayhem between 2004 and 2005; Katie & Peter: The Next Chapter, Katie & Peter: The Baby Diaries and Katie & Peter: Unleashed in 2007; Katie & Peter: Down Under and Katie & Peter: African Adventures in 2008; and Katie & Peter: Stateside in 2009.
+The pair's separation in 2009 resulted in their individual shows being recorded.
+Price appeared in a series with her second husband Alex Reid, with What Katie Did Next continuing on ITV2 until 2011.

-Price was runner-up in the selection contest for a representative for the United Kingdom at the 2005 Eurovision Song Contest.
-In 2006 she released her debut studio album, A Whole New World, in collaboration with Peter Andre.
+Price was runner-up in the selection contest for a representative for the United Kingdom at the Eurovision Song Contest 2005.
+The selection process, then titled Making Your Mind Up, was broadcast live on television in March 2005.
+Price sang a song titled "Not Just Anybody".

-Between 2015 and 2018, Price was a regular panellist on the talk show Loose Women.

-Price danced with her then-boyfriend Leandro Penna on the Argentine television programme Bailando por un Sueño 2012, a spin-off of Strictly Come Dancing.

-In 2015, Price appeared on the fifteenth series of Celebrity Big Brother.
-She had been previously invited to appear on the show.
-On 6 February 2015, Price finished as the winner of the series.